Sciatica Treatment in Fort Collins, Colorado

 Square One’s highly trained health professionals can perform spinal adjustments to help relieve the pressure on your sciatic nerve.
 Our focus is to provide a more proper spinal column alignment, which will help address several underlying conditions that can cause your sciatic nerve pain.

 Adjustments are usually very comfortable.
 Some patients experience immediate pain relief after a manual adjustment.
-These minor spinal adjustments will create a better healing environment within your body, and they may even help alleviate causes of other health symptoms.
+These minor spinal adjustments will create a better healing environment within your body, and they may even help alleviate the causes of other health symptoms.

 Other Treatments for Sciatica Pain

-Initially we may also suggest using heat or ice, or alternating both, to help treat you sciatica pain.
+Initially, we may also suggest using heat or ice, or alternating both, to help treat you sciatica pain.
 This approach helps with more immediate sciatica pain relief while we use other physical therapies to work on the affected areas.

 So don’t wait for help with your sciatica pain.
 Sciatica treatment is just a phone call away!